-b Focus on the task and give Sts time to go through the six questions, making sure Sts understand naughty in the fourth question.
+b Focus on the task and give Sts time to go through the six questions, making sure Sts understand imaginative situations in the sixth question.

-Play the DVD or audio again the whole way through, pausing after each speaker to give Sts time to do the task.
+Play the DVD or audio again all the way through, pausing after each speaker to give Sts time to do the task.
 Play again as necessary.